Mercedes-Benz EQA Review & Prices

 Interior style, infotainment and accessories

-The Mercedes EQA’s cabin is just as beautiful as that in the GLA, but the touch-sensitive steering wheel buttons can be fiddly
+The Mercedes EQA’s cabin is just as stylish as that in the GLA, but the touch-sensitive steering wheel controls are fiddly and it’s not as well-built as some alternatives

-The twin-screen infotainment system uses a pair of 10.0-inch screen with the latest MBUX operating software.
-It’s perhaps beaten only by BMW’s iDrive, but it’s easily one of the best in the business, with slick menu design, clear graphics and an intuitive layout.
-You also have the choice of voice control, trackpad or touchscreen operating, all of which work well.
+The twin-screen infotainment system uses a pair of 10.0-inch screens with the latest MBUX operating software.
+It’s perhaps beaten only by BMW’s system, but it’s easily one of the best in the business, with slick menu design, clear graphics and an intuitive layout.
+You also have the choice of voice control or touchscreen operating, both of which work well.
+Wireless Apple CarPlay and Android Auto also come as standard.
+Mid-spec cars get wireless phone charging as well.

 Electric range, charging and tax

-Because the EQA is a zero-emission vehicle there’s no vehicle excise duty to pay, and it’s also excluded from the premium that adds extra cost for cars costing more than £40,000.
+Because the EQA is a zero-emission vehicle there’s no vehicle excise duty to pay, although this will change from 2025, and it’s also excluded from the premium that adds extra cost for cars costing more than £40,000.
 The benefit-in-kind rate will be 2% until the 2025/26 financial year, when it goes up to 3%.

 Safety and security

 You can rest easy knowing the Mercedes EQA comes with loads of clever safety tech.
 You get all the basic stuff, such as automatic emergency braking and lane-keeping alert, as standard but there’s also a system that’ll spot pedestrians in the road.
-It can also warn you if it spots someone on the pavement who looks like they’re about to step onto a zebra crossing, while it’ll alert you if you’re about to open your car door into pedestrians or cyclists.
+It can warn you if it spots someone on the pavement who looks like they’re about to step onto a zebra crossing, and will alert you if you’re about to open your car door into pedestrians or cyclists.

 Not only did the Mercedes EQA score five stars out of five in Euro NCAP safety testing, its individual section scores were excellent.
 In adult occupant protection it got a massive 97%, while child occupant protection was rated 90%.
 Its 81% and 75% scores for vulnerable road users and safety assist systems are also comfortably above what you typically see.